Astro Bot (series): Astro Bot

 Astro Bot, was announced on May 30, 2024, and was released for the PlayStation 5 on September 6, 2024.
 It was the first game featuring Astro not to be developed by Japan Studio due to its dissolution.
 The game was released in celebration of PlayStation's 30th anniversary.
 Astro Bot won multiple awards, including Game of the Year.

 Reception

 While the original game does not have an aggregate score according to Metacritic, The Playroom VR and Astro's Playroom received "generally favorable reviews" based on six and seventy-two critic reviews, respectively.
 Simon Fitzgerald of Push Square called The Playroom VR a "good collection of couch co-op mini-games that demonstrate the capabilities of the VR headset superbly.
 Although a few of the games you'll play once and never touch again, Robots Rescue is a standout experience that you'll wish was a fully-fledged game in itself."

 According to Metacritic, Rescue Mission and Astro Bot are both critically acclaimed based on over fifty reviews for each game.
-The former won and was nominated for numerous awards and is the highest rated VR game on Metacritic, and many publications have referred to the latter as a masterpiece released in the ninth generation of video game consoles.
+Rescue Mission would later be nominated for several awards and many publications have referred to Astro Bot as a masterpiece.